 The right hedge can be ideal garden boundary, but the wrong hedge may bring problems.
-Fast growing evergreens, such as Leylandii, should be regularly trimmed by the owner to maintain them at a height that is suitable for the location, as they can grow as much as a metre per year.
+Fast-growing evergreens, such as Leylandii, should be regularly trimmed by the owner to maintain them at a height that is suitable for the location.

-If you are troubled by your neighbour's hedge, the best way to deal with the issue is to talk to them about it and try to sort things out between yourselves.
+If you are troubled by your neighbour's hedge, the best way to deal with the issue is to talk with your neighbour.

-Making a high hedges complaint should be seen as a last resort if all other options to resolve the dispute have been unsuccessful.
+Making a high hedges complaint should be seen as a last resort when all other options to resolve the dispute have been unsuccessful.

 If you have gone through the steps outlined in the guidance and are unable to sort things out between yourselves, you can contact the council.